TracyGJG/json-verify/README.md

 A dataset cannot be valid if it is not well formed so verification needs to be confirmed before validation.
 XML has a simple syntax but at a cost of a slightly more verbose notation.
 JSON is less verbose but has a slightly more complicated syntax.
 I might be mistaken but I am not aware of a standardised form of JSON schema.
 There are tools available to define a JSON schema and validation a data string but they are independent solutions to a common problem.
+The nearest I have found to a standard for JSON validation is provided by the [JSON Schema](https://json-schema.org/) project but its status appears to be immature and unofficial.
 If you know different, please let me know.

 ## JSON Verification
 JSON verify is an ES Module that exposes a default function of 'verify' that expects to be provided with a single string argument and an optional indent argument.